 On March 19, 2018, we announced an agreement with CALSTART for a Ballard 30 kilowatt (kW) FCveloCity®-MD fuel cell module to be used in a trial and development program involving UPS Class-6 delivery vans operating in California's South Coast Air Basin, including much of the Greater Los Angeles area.
 Funding for the project is being provided by the South Coast Air Quality Management District (SCAQMD) as part of its efforts to reduce harmful air pollution.
-Revenue earned from this agreement (nil million to date) will be recorded as Heavy-Duty Motive revenues.

 On February 13, 2017, we announced the Company's membership in the "Fuel Cell Electric Bus Commercialization Consortium" (FCEBCC), a large-scale project for which funding has now been committed to support deployment of 20 zero-emission hydrogen fuel cell electric buses at two California transit agencies.
 Ten buses are to be deployed with Alameda Contra-Costa Transit District (AC Transit) and 10 buses are to be deployed with the Orange County Transportation Authority (OCTA).
 Ballard will be providing 20 of its FCveloCity®-HD 85-kilowatt fuel cell engines to New Flyer of America Inc., a subsidiary of New Flyer Industries Inc. ("New Flyer"), the largest transit bus and motor coach manufacturer and parts distributor in North America.
 Ballard's engines will power New Flyer 40-foot Xcelsior XHE40 fuel cell buses, which are planned to be delivered and in-service with AC Transit and OCTA starting in late 2018.
 The buses are to be supported by advanced hydrogen fueling infrastructure provided by The Linde Group.
-Revenue earned from this agreement (nil million to date) will be recorded as Heavy-Duty Motive revenues.
+Revenue earned from this agreement (\$1.2 million in the second quarter of 2018 and to date) is recorded as Heavy-Duty Motive revenues.

-4.4 Other
+4.5 Other